-All of the links that were shared during the teach-in are included below:
+All of the links that were shared in the other handout are below:

 Finally, for those who want to directly reach out to DOJ line attorneys in Chicago, you can email: firstname.lastname@example.org

 On June 14, 2017, we filed a class action lawsuit against the City of Chicago and CPD.
 On August 21, 2017, the City responded to our lawsuit by filing a motion to dismiss and a motion to strike allegations from our complaints.
 On August 29, 2017, the Illinois Attorney General, Lisa Madigan, filed a separate ...

 https://www.theroot.com/community-groups-finalize-consent-decree-demands-for-ch-1826058090 The 125-page “Recommendations for the Consent Decree in State of Illinois v.
 City of Chicago” was made public Tuesday by community groups involved in the Campbell v.
 City of Chicago class action lawsuit.